Jane Austen in popular culture: Commercialisation and sexuality

 Austen has become a form of "cultural capital" for one to assert one's social superiority.
 In this regard, Austen has become a "brand", which is especially potent as the "Austen brand" has both high cultural connotations and mass appeal.
 Irvine commented that as painful as this may be to English professors like himself, at least part of the mass appeal of the Austen films today is due to a "perceived continuity" between Austen's novels and the modern "bodice rippers" and historical romance novels, especially Regency romance novels.
 A recurring complaint made by critics concerns the "harlequinization" of Austen in film, which is seen as the cheapening and oversimplification of Austen for a mass audience.
 However, Irvine noted that in Austen's own lifetime, her work was popular, but seen as low culture, being lumped in at British libraries together with "popular fiction" books that were the ancestors of the Harlequin romances.
 The perception of Austen as a high culture writer only started later, and certainly the appeal of the Austen films to many today seems to be that they are seen as a high culture version of Harlequin romances.
 Andrew Davies, who has produced several Austen films, has confessed as much to the charge of "harlequinization", saying he liked "a bit of bodice-ripping" when he adapting Austen's novels into films.
 The American critic Dianne F. Sadoff wrote disapprovingly of Davies's efforts to add in the scenes that he asserts that "Austen couldn't write" but claims that she wanted to write.
 Sadoff took issue with Jon Jones' 2007 adaptation of Northanger Abbey in which Davies added scenes of Catherine Moreland imagining being kidnapped and subjected to semi-consensual sado-masochistic sex, and the 2008 version of Sense and Sensibility which begins with a seduction scene mentioned as only happening a long time ago in the novel.

 Diane Sadoff noted that Austen films are popular with a wide female audience that ranges in age from teenage girls to middle-aged women, instead of appealing to a narrow demographic.
-Sadoff wrote the most recent adaptions of Austen were done in a way that was calculated to appeal to young women.
+Sadoff wrote the most recent adaptations of Austen were done in a way that was calculated to appeal to young women.
 Sadoff used as examples Joe Wright's 2005 adaptation of Pride and Prejudice starring Keira Knightley, which brought "swashbuckler girlfriend sex appeal and postfeminist agency" to Austen, and Becoming Jane starring Anne Hathaway, which presented Austen as a modern career woman who just happened to be living in Georgian England.
 Sadoff wrote that both films have heroines with "...bared chests and swelling cleavage above Regency gown decolletage", perfectly "coiled hair" and looks of "wide-eyed intensity" that were meant both to arouse teenage boys and excite envy in teenage girls.